I have to tell you a story.

 Making a wish.

-I’m not going to hit you with a bunch of cliches and tell you that everything is for the best.
-Because yuck.
-No one wants to hear that when they’re hurting, and it’s not necessarily true.
+I’m not going to give you a bunch of cliches about how everything is for the best.
+Because No one wants to hear that when they’re hurting, and who knows if it’s even true.

 And I’m certainly not going to tell you that the thing that’s causing you hurt and pain is going to be the thing that helps you later.
-Because that’s just not a compassionate thing to say.
+That’s just not a compassionate thing to say.

-What I do want to say is this: It’s a useful and helpful practice, sometimes, to just stop.
-Pause.
-Take a break.
+What I do want to say is this: It’s a useful and helpful practice, sometimes, to just pause and notice what’s there.
 Get a millimeter or two of distance from the hurt.

-Or: “Even though I’m probably not seeing or hearing or picking up on the stuff I need to know, I’m ready for that internal information to be revealed to me.”
+Or: “Even though I’m probably not seeing or hearing or picking up on whatever it is I need to know, I’m ready for that information to be revealed to me.”

 Or whatever.
-If that kind of thing is too annoying or too much hippie for you, put it in your own words.
+Phrase it however you like.
 Find a way of asking yourself for permission to stop tripping and to start receiving help.
 Because maybe it’s right there.

 That’s what I wish for you.
-Ooh, and for me too!
+And also for me.